linare20/2020-ws_dolr/slides.md

 Contextual Ambidexterity (part2):

 - Simultaneous pursuing of explorative and explorable measures within a single business unit
-  - uilt on processes that encourage individuals to divide their time between activities
+  - built on processes that encourage individuals to divide their time between activities
   - they provide value to current customers and seek opportunities and respond to continuous change

 ---